mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.core.xml.sax^^

 [SAX](https://www.baeldung.com/java-sax-parser), also known as the Simple API for XML, is used for parsing XML documents.
-This language allows to create sax parsers.
+This language allows creating sax parsers.
 The parser can take parameters and save data into variables.
 You start by specifying the *root* element and then at *rules* for XML tags.

 ### Rules

 The rule can have an optional *creator* which creates a Java object from the current element.
 They support a full and compact view.
 You can then declare attributes (*attr*) and children which take can have an optional handler.
 It has two arguments: the *result* which has the same type as the type of the rule and the *child* which is the parsed child object.
 The attribute can be mandatory, the child can override the tag and supports conditional invocation.
 The *default* child block can be used for children with any tags.
-Next there can be a *text* handler which supports an optional handler that can process the text content of an XML element.
+Next, there can be a *text* handler which supports an optional handler that can process the text content of an XML element.
 At last, the element can be validated in the *validate* method which should return a boolean value depending on if the validation succeeds or fails.
 Text handling can also be done through the *global text handler text*.
 Example:

 ```java